hugopinto1997/javascript-design-patterns/Structural Patterns/Flyweight Pattern/README.md

 ## Implementation

-As the Flyweight pattern hasn't been heavily used in JavaScript in recent years, many of the implementations we might use for inspiration come from the Java and C++ worlds.
+As the Flyweight Pattern hasn't been heavily used in JavaScript in recent years, many of the implementations we might use for inspiration come from the Java and C++ worlds.

 ### Implementing Classical Flyweights